Pasta e Fagiole

 CANNELLONI

 Cannelloni (cah-neh-LOE-nee) are often confused with manicotti.
 Both are stuffed, baked pasta dishes.
 The difference is that manicotti are stuffed, pre-formed tubes, while cannelloni are rectangular sheets of pasta dough that are filled and rolled into tube shapes.
-Both are filled with a savory stuffing, which can be cheese, spinach and cheese, or various meats, seafood or vegetables.
+Both are filled with savory stuffing, which can be cheese, spinach, and cheese, or various meats, seafood, or vegetables.
 The tubes are then covered with a sauce, typically tomato or béchamel, and baked.
 Cannelloni is Italian for “large reeds.”
 Some people confuse cannelloni with manicotti.
 The former is a premade pasta tube, the latter is a filled crêpe.

 Cannelloni